emaphp/eMapper/README.md

 <br/>
 **Query overriding**

-The *query_override* method allows us to rewrite the query which is sent to the database server according to a certain logic.
+The *query_override* method allows to rewrite the query which is sent to the database server according to a certain logic.
 This method argument is a function whose first parameter is the query to perform.
-By returning a value we can override the query that will be finally sent.
+By returning a value we can override the query being sent.

 ```php
 //composer autoloader